EudesRobin/webui-oardocker/README.md

 Once the environment is installed, we can start a simulation.

 ```
-sudo oardocker start -n <nb> 2 <nb> # start a simulation with 2 nodes.
+sudo oardocker start -n <nb> # start a simulation with <nb> nodes.

 ```
 The webui is now available at : [http://localhost:48080/webui-oardocker/](http://localhost:48080/webui-oardocker/)

 __Security__

-Like oar-docker, this webui for oar-docker is in now way secure.It's a project for development and testing.
+Like oar-docker, this webui for oar-docker is in no way secure.It's a project for development and testing.
 User : docker  / password : docker (  submitting jobs...) in order to generate nodes, the user is oar ( password : docker ) [http://localhost:48080/webui-oardocker/](http://localhost:48080/webui-oardocker/)
 is bind to localhost (by apache ), and should not be used by external stations.